Code-Institute-Submissions/kermit-and-the-frogs/docs/README.md

 * On mobile devices, the hero image will resize when the url bar disappears or reappears.
     * There may be a slight white gap, but it will resize to compensate.
+* Zooming out past 50% causes the navigation bar to drop beneath the other content on the page due to absolute and bottom positioning.
+    * Realistically, the end user won't be using such a small size anyways as one would struggle to read the content.

 ## Deployment